Walter Livsey: Early life

-Livsey was born in Todmorden, Yorkshire, and was registered at birth as Walter Herbert Livesey, though he would use Livsey for the rest of his life.
-Initially, Livsey hoped to find a career at The Oval however the form of Bert Strudwick, who would later play 28 tests for England and took 1237 catches and 258 stumpings in first-class cricket, meant that he could not find a place.
-He was later persuaded to move to Hampshire to begin his cricketing career.
+Walter Herbert Livsey was born in Todmorden, Yorkshire, and was registered at birth as Walter Herbert Livesey, though he would use Livsey for the rest of his life.
+When he was a child, his parents moved to Surrey.
+In his teens, he joined the staff at The Oval as a wicket-keeper, but the presence of England wicket-keeper Bert Strudwick limited his opportunities of playing in the Surrey first team.
+As a result, he was persuaded to move to Hampshire to begin his cricketing career.